flodinl/CloudFusion/README.md

 # CloudFusion

-Detailed information about the design of the system can be found in "DesignDoc.tex".
+Detailed information about the design of the system can be found in the "DesignDoc" folder.

 # Setup Instructions: